Mother of boy beaten by Cristiano Ronaldo lashes out after apology

-A video in which you can see how Cristiano Ronaldo throws the cell phone on the floor to a fan who was recording it has the Portuguese star in the eye of the hurricane.
+A video showing how Cristiano Ronaldo throws the cell phone on the floor to a fanatic who was recording it has the Portuguese star in the eye of the hurricane.

 According to information from the ‘Liverpool Echo’, the affected fan would have been Jake Harding, a 14-year-old minor who is autistic and suffers from dyspraxia.
 His mother, Sarah Kelly, gave her testimony to the medium in question.